Chapter 36 : The Quidditch Match

 Albus didn’t fail to notice that something was wrong, but when he asked her, she just shrugged and said she was tired.
-He didn’t seem to believe her, but Rose overheard Scorpius giving him a similarly evasive answer, and after that, he dropped the subject.
-It was a relief to go to the Quidditch pitch after classes had finished for the day: at least she could put Scorpius out of her mind in the air.
+He didn’t seem to believe her, but when they got to History of Magic, Rose overheard Scorpius giving him a similarly evasive answer.
+After that, he dropped the subject.
+It was a relief to go to the Quidditch pitch for an hour after classes had finished for the day: at least she could put Scorpius out of her mind in the air.

 After James let them go, she took a quick bath and headed down to catch the end of dinner.
 Roxanne fell into step with her, and as they approached the Gryffindor table, Roxanne asked loudly, “So, Rosie, how are things with your boyfriend?”

 Rose felt her face flush.
 “None of your business,” she muttered, taking a seat next to Albus.
 He looked at her curiously, and she made a face.
 “What?”

 She was afraid he’d press her for details about what had happened with Scorpius, but instead, he just said, “Oh, so you’ve decided that he is your boyfriend, then?”

 “Yes,” Rose said, refusing to look up from her plate of food.
 She had no idea if Scorpius was going to think the better of getting involved with her now, but she had a vague feeling that continuing to insist that he wasn’t her boyfriend would only make things worse.